ja11sop/cuppa/README.md

 ### Using `--xxxx-conf` to show, save and udpate command-line choices

-**construct** allows you to save commonly used or local settings to a conf file so that they can be re-applied when you execute `scons` from anywhere in your Sconscript tree.
+**cppscons** allows you to save commonly used or local settings to a conf file so that they can be re-applied when you execute `scons` from anywhere in your Sconscript tree.
 The basic approach is to pass `--save-conf` along with the options you wish to save.

 No builds will be performed at this time and your effective command-line will be dispalyed for you to review.
 Next time you simply execute `scons` (or more typically `scons -D`) your previous options will be applied automatically.
 For example, passing `--save-conf` alongside `--boost-home=~/boost/boost_1_55` would result in `--boost-home` being applied on subsequent builds.